 This New Look cami pattern has an alternative, slight V neck and would also be perfect in any of our drapey fabrics.

 The cami top I made also ticked off this season's fuchsia trend.
 Bold shades of pink are brightening up high streets and wardrobes everywhere.
 As luck would have it we have a range of plain fuchsia fabrics in linen look, stretch, satin, satin backed crepe and faux silk dupion for you to choose from.
 Plus this rather lovely new patterned John Kaldor cotton sateen fabric with splashes of fuchsia against a black and white background.

 Not only are we moving away from clean simple lines at the shoulders, sleeves and with shirts, hems are unconventional too.
 Asymmetric, handkerchief and generally erratic hems were spotted on every spring summer catwalk.

-For a more understated effect try this asymmetric skirt pattern in a lightweight floaty fabric such as this lovely spotty viscose, this abstract floral cotton satin, this pretty butterfly crepe or any of our gorgeous peaseblossom fabrics.
+For a more understated effect try this asymmetric skirt pattern in a lightweight floaty fabric such as the lovely spotty viscose, this abstract floral cotton satin, this pretty butterfly crepe or any of our gorgeous peaseblossom fabrics.